wshekrota/convertcsv2json/README.md

 Will become..
 [{"a":1,"b":2,"c":3},
-{"a":4,"b":5 etc ]
+{"a":4,"b":5 etc} .. ]

-This is a suitable string for decode or unmarshall.
-Decoded being an array of hash the column name can be maintained as you loop through the array processing the data elements.
+This is a suitable string for decode or unmarshal.
+Decoded being an array of hash the column name can be maintained as you loop through the array processing the map data elements.
 Using a struct to do this is less flexible and static.
-By reading the header names and maps we make the process dynamic.
+By mapping the column headers to data for each row we make it instantly addressable using a key and line number.
+This is a more dynamic process